-Annual Bonus Value of Bonus A maximum of 175% of salary for the Chief Executive and Chief Financial Officer based on profit, cash gene and strategic measures. eration Performance measures Assessed across the following metrics: Adjusted Profit Before Tax - 50% of opportunity Cash Generation - 15% of opportunity Strategic measures - 35% of opportunity Calibration of profit target The targets for the coming year are outlined below and have continued to be disclosed on a prospective expressed in terms of growth.
-The targets have been set having considered the budgets in place for the y represent stretching business performance.
-The Committee considered budgets, analyst expectations ar market conditions in our key countries in determining the range and is comfortable that the range set is st and fully aligned to our stated medium-term growth objective. vear and Ind the No bonus is payable in respect of profit unless the prior year's result is exceeded.
-Thereafter, the bonus av determined on the following basis: ward is Pay Growth on prior year adjusted before tax 1 -out (profit element) 0% growth or below N lil award % award 10% growth or above 100 % award Straight-line payout between performance points.
+Annual Bonus Value of Bonus A maximum of 175% of salary for the Chief Executive and Chief Financial Officer based on profit, cash generation and strategic measures.
+Performance measures Assessed across the following metrics: Adjusted Profit Before Tax - 50% of opportunity Cash Generation - 15% of opportunity Strategic measures - 35% of opportunity Calibration of profit target The targets for the coming year are outlined below and have continued to be disclosed on a prospective basis, expressed in terms of growth.
+The targets have been set having considered the budgets in place for the year and represent stretching business performance.
+The Committee considered budgets, analyst expectations and the market conditions in our key countries in determining the range and is comfortable that the range set is stretching and fully aligned to our stated medium-term growth objective.
+No bonus is payable in respect of profit unless the prior year's result is exceeded.
+Thereafter, the bonus award is determined on the following basis: Pay-out (profit Growth on prior year adjusted before tax! element 0% growth or below Nil award 5% growth 50% award 10% growth or above 100% award Straight-line payout between performance points.
 1 In constant currency and excluding gene editing costs.
-Calibration of cash generation target The cash target is the budgeted figure, with a specific range of ± 3 m below the target and ± 3 m above.
-Specific numbers were set (rather than a percentage range) to ensure Executives are focused on actual a generation.
-The target set and resulting performance achieved will be disclosed in the Annual Report new Calibration of strategic measures Specific measurable targets have been set against this category linked to our strategic priorities identifies Board for the year ahead.
-Approximately one-third (10% out of the 35%) will be linked to specific targets lin environmental measures.
-It would be commercially sensitive to disclose these targets in advance and we will retrospectively disclos targets and associated performance against them in the subsequent Annual Report. e the Bonus deferral One-third of any bonus award will be deferred by way of shares for three years and will vest subject to co employment, other than in certain leaver circumstances. ntinued Malus and clawback The Committee can apply malus to deferred bonuses and clawback any element of paid bonuses that sh not have been awarded or paid, in the event of a material misstatement of the Group's annual results or o substantive reason.
+Calibration of cash generation target The cash target is the budgeted figure, with a specific range of £3m below the target and £3m above.
+Specific numbers were set (rather than a percentage range) to ensure Executives are focused on actual cash generation.
+The target set and resulting performance achieved will be disclosed in the Annual Report next year.
+Calibration of strategic measures Specific measurable targets have been set against this category linked to our strategic priorities identified by the Board for the year ahead.
+Approximately one-third (10% out of the 35%) will be linked to specific targets linked to environmental measures.
+It would be commercially sensitive to disclose these targets in advance and we will retrospectively disclose the targets and associated performance against them in the subsequent Annual Report.
+Bonus deferral One-third of any bonus award will be deferred by way of shares for three years and will vest subject to continued employment, other than in certain leaver circumstances.
+Malus and clawback The Committee can apply malus to deferred bonuses and clawback any element of paid bonuses that should not have been awarded or paid, in the event of a material misstatement of the Group's annual results or other substantive reason.

-2. WHAT THE EXECUTIVE DIRECTORS CAN EARN IN 2022 CONTINUED
+2. WHAT THE EXECUTIVE DIRECTORS CAN EARN IN 2022 CONTINUED Long-term incentives

-Long-term incentives